Definition

 - Management: Glucocorticoid replacement and monitoring of cortisol levels to ensure sufficient adrenal function.

-Surgery-Related Hyponatremia:
+Surgery-Related Hyponatremia

 - Likelihood: Medium